 Nedeau also runs her own business, Nedeau Strategies, where she offers PR services, social media coaching and event management.

-Previously, Nedeau worked in New York City where she helped to direct traditional, mobile and online communications strategy for some of the largest media brands in the world: TIME, FORTUNE, MONEY, and CNNMoney.
-While at Time Inc., Nedeau worked closely with the editorial and business sides of each publication working on traditional PR and digital strategy.
-She executed innovative programs such as TIME’s partnership with foursquare during the 2012 political conventions and worked on high-profile events such as the TIME 100, Fortune Brainstorm Tech & Green, Fortune’s Most Powerful Women Summit, SXSW and more.
+Previously, she worked in New York City where she directed traditional, mobile and online communications strategy for some of the largest media brands in the world: TIME, FORTUNE, MONEY, and CNNMoney.
+While at Time Inc., Nedeau worked closely with the editorial and business sides of each publication and executed innovative programs such as TIME’s partnership with foursquare during the 2012 political conventions.
+She helped to manage high-profile events such as the TIME 100, Fortune Brainstorm Tech & Green, Fortune’s Most Powerful Women Summit, SXSW and more.

-Previous to working for Time Inc., she ran her own consultancy and served as the Director of Digital Strategy at Air America Media where she promoted 15 radio programs and six online news channels until the company filed bankruptcy in January of 2010.
+Prior to Time Inc., she served as the Director of Digital Strategy at Air America Media where she promoted 15 radio programs and six online news channels until the company filed bankruptcy in January of 2010.
 She has worked for New Media Strategies and America Abroad Media as well.

-In the past, she worked to launch and expand New Leaders Council, a national non-profit that recruits, trains and connects progressive leaders in over 20 cities across America.
+Nedeau worked to launch and expand New Leaders Council, a national non-profit that recruits, trains and connects progressive leaders in over 20 cities across America.
 She now serves on NLC’s Leadership Board of Advisers.
-She is also a partner at the Truman National Security Project.
+She is also a political partner at the Truman National Security Project.

 Nedeau was born and raised in San Francisco before she moved to the East Coast to complete a bachelor’s degree in Journalism at The George Washington University’s School of Media and Public Affairs.
 Outside of her career, she loves music, cooking, books and travel.
 You can follow her daily musings on Twitter @JenNedeau.